-Finding success as a dental practice can be the result of a combination of factors, some directly related to dentistry and patient care, others more related to running a small, local business.
+Finding success with your own dental practice can be the result of a combination of factors, some directly related to dentistry and patient care, others more related to running a small, local business.

 While small businesses may share some challenges across industries, dental practices may share special concerns and considerations on the road to success.
 From anxious patients to review and rating websites, there may be a lot to consider when you reflect on the day-to-day operation of your practice.